maximo/broadvoice_prototype/README.md

 This create a virtual environment named `ve`.
 You can change this name to your liking.

+# Configure Ngrok

+To expose the flask web service externally, run ngrok passing the default port number used by the Flask web service.
+This would be `5000` from the URL `http://127.0.0.1:5000`.
+If the Flask web service uses a different port number, you'll need it instead of `5000`.

+`ngrok/bin/ngrok http 5000`

 # Run Web Service

 Before starting the web service, activate the virtual environment (created in the previous section) by running the following command:

 `source ve/bin/activate`

-Next, configure the file, .envrc, to specify the ngrok URL in the environment variable `NGROK_CALLBACK`.
+Next, modify the file, .envrc, to specify the ngrok URL in the environment variable `NGROK_CALLBACK`.
+Then run the following command:

+`direnv allow`

 To start the Flask web service, open a terminal window, navigate to this folder, and run the following command:

 `flask run`

-# Configure Ngrok

-To expose the flask web service externally, run ngrok passing the port number used by the Flask web service.
-This would be `5000` from the URL `http://127.0.0.1:5000`.

-`ngrok/bin/ngrok http 5000`

 # Configure callback URL